Ostrog Monastery: History

-The Monastery was founded in the early 17th century by Vasilije Jovanović, (better known as St.Basil of Ostrog) the Metropolitan of Herzegovina, and is first mentioned on a geographical map of Montenegro from 1640.
+The Monastery was founded in the early 17th century by Vasilije Jovanović, better known as St.Basil of Ostrog, the Metropolitan of Herzegovina, and is first mentioned on a geographical map of[Montenegro from 1640.
 Vasilije died there in 1671 and some years later he was glorified.
-His body is enshrined in a reliquary kept in the cave-church dedicated to the Presentation of the Mother of God to the Temple.
+His body is enshrined in a reliquary kept in the cave-church dedicated to the Presentation of the Theotokos.

 The present-day look was given to the Monastery in 1923–1926, after a fire which had destroyed the major part of the complex.
 The two little cave-churches were spared and they are the key areas of the monument.
 The frescoes in the Church of the Presentation were created towards the end of the 17th century.
 The other church, dedicated to the Holy Cross, is placed within a cave on the upper level of the monastery and was painted by master Radul, who successfully coped with the natural shapes of the cave and laid the frescoes immediately on the surface of the rock and the south wall.
 Around the church are monastic residences.

 During World War II, German forces looted gold from the monastery.
 It would also become a place of refuge for a detachment of Chetniks led by Blažo Đukanović and Bajo Stanišić took refuge at Ostrog up to October 18, 1943, when Yugoslav Partisans promised the Chetniks that their lives would be spared if they surrendered. Đukanović and 23 Chetniks peacefully surrendered, expecting to be spared, but were all killed by the Partisans at Ostrog.
 Stanišić and three members of his extended family initially did not surrender, but did not survive at Ostrog.
 There are different accounts on what happened to Stanišić and his family; sources contradict each other on whether Stanišić and his family were killed fighting the Partisans or committed suicide at Ostrog.

-The Orthodox monastery of Ostrog is one of the most frequently visited in the Balkans.
+The Ostog Monastery is one of the most frequently visited in Southeastern Europe.
 It attracts over 100,000 visitors a year.
 It is visited by believers from all parts of the world, either individually or in groups.
-It represents the meeting place of all confessions: the Orthodox, the Catholics and the Muslims.
-According to the stories of pilgrims, by praying by next to the body of St Basil of Ostrog, many have been cured and helped in lessening the difficulties in their lives.
+It represents the meeting place of all confessions: the Orthodox, the Catholics, and the Muslims.
+According to the stories of pilgrims, by praying by next to the body of Saint Basil, many have been cured and helped in lessening the difficulties in their lives.

 Architecture

-Upper monastery
+Upper Monastery

-The upper monastery houses the Church of the Presentation and the Church of the Holy Cross.
+The Upper Monastery houses the Church of the Presentation and the Church of the Holy Cross.
 Saint Basil of Ostrog's relics lie in the Church of the Presentation.
 Also of interest is the vine which grows out of the rock.
 It is said that it is a miracle because nothing should be able to grow out of the sheer rock face.